xnowbzhao/sapcu/README.md

 ## Acknowledgement
-The code is largely based on [occupancy_networks](https://github.com/autonomousvision/occupancy_networks/) and [DGCNN](https://github.com/WangYueFt/dgcnn), If you use any of this code, please make sure to cite these works.
+The code is based on [occupancy_networks](https://github.com/autonomousvision/occupancy_networks/) and [DGCNN](https://github.com/WangYueFt/dgcnn), If you use any of this code, please make sure to cite these works.